Anthony J. Sanfilippo, BSc, MD, FACC, FRCPC

 The School of Medicine offers a four-year program leading to the degree of Doctor of Medicine.
 This program must meet all the requirements for accreditation and prepare graduates for postgraduate training leading to licensure and certification.
 Its special strengths are related to the opportunities for close, personal interactions between students and faculty members and for students to obtain particularly relevant, extensive, hands-on clinical experience under supervision, especially in ambulatory settings.
+Queen’s also offers students many opportunities for clinical placements with our regional partners to experience health care delivery in a variety of community settings.
 There is a great potential for students to benefit from the integration of the clinical and basic sciences in the curriculum and from increased collaboration in education among the clinical disciplines.

 Our Student Affairs team is there to support the personal and professional growth of medical students throughout the four years of medical school at Queen's University by providing advocacy and advice in the areas of Academics, Careers and Wellness.